raimondlume/battleships-client/README.md

 # battleships-client

-A Vue.js client for a ASP.NET API for the game battleships.
-Project is for ICD0008 at TalTech University.
+A Vue.js client for a ASP.NET API for a classic game of battleships.
+Project is for subject ICD0008 at TalTech University.

-Needs the companion API to run at localhost:5000
+Needs the companion API to run at `localhost:5000`

 ## Build Setup